glymphie/CTFdeploy/README.md

     - For config - [OCD/config_files](OCD/config_files).
     - For pages - [OCD/pages_files](OCD/pages_files).
     - For challenges - [OCD/challenge_files](OCD/challenge_files).
-  4. <b>OPTIONAL</b>: Configure docker containers in [OCD/docker_challenges](OCD/docker_challenges) and make a `docker-compose.yml` file for these containers.
+  4. <b>OPTIONAL</b>: Configure Docker challenge containers.
-    - Edit `DOCKER_COMPOSE` in `start.sh` if you want it to start your challenge containers for you via docker-compose.
+    - Copy your `docker-compose.yml` into [OCD/docker_challenges](OCD/docker_challenges) along with their Docker builds.
+    - Set `DOCKER_COMPOSE` to 1 in `start.sh` and they will be started after CTFd setup.
   5. <b>OPTIONAL</b>: Configure SSL Certificate setup.
     - Copy your private key and certificate into [OCD/ssl_cert](OCD/ssl_cert).
     - Edit `start.sh` and define you `hostname URL`, `certificate filename`, and `private key filename`.
 Also set `NGINX_SSL` to 1 to enable SSL.
   6. Start the CTFd server
     - `# ./start -s`

-## Stop and cleaning up
+## Cleaning up
 Clean up CTFd if you changed your mind and want to start over. <b>Doesn't touch your config in CTFdeploy.</b>

 `# ./start -c`

-This stops CTFd, MariaDB, and redis docker containers, resets altered files, removes CTFdeploy files, and clears the cache so CTFd can be started from fresh again.
+This stops CTFd, Nginx, MariaDB, and redis Docker containers, resets altered files, removes CTFdeploy files, and clears the cache so CTFd can be started from fresh again.

 <b>Remember to commit your changes in CTFd if you want to preserve them. ./start -c will get rid of uncommitted changes.</b>

 # How does it work?